1. Concepts

 States and Actions

-Inside the template we have contexts which in turn have a flow.
-The flow is made up of states and actions.
+A flow in Stubber is made up of states and actions.

 States